serbrech/jcorioland.github.io/_posts/2018-08-29-azure-aks-rbac-kubernetes-dashboard.markdown

 OK, this is great.
 But now, you should know that the Kubernetes dashboard pod can do anything a cluster administrator can do.
 This can be fine with your strategy.
 But you may also want to control a little bit more what happens here.

-In that case, you can start from the minimal role definition [here](https://raw.githubusercontent.com/kubernetes/kubernetes/master/cluster/addons/dashboard/dashboard-rbac.yaml) and add the rules that you want add to the dashboard.
+In that case, you can start from the minimal role definition [here](https://raw.githubusercontent.com/kubernetes/kubernetes/master/cluster/addons/dashboard/dashboard-rbac.yaml) and add the rules that you want to be applied to the dashboard.
 While it's done, just apply the yaml file again:

 ```bash